dant14/Delta-sessions/Week2/Task4/README.md

 ## Next week
-In our next Friday session we will look at how to operate a proximity sensor on Arduino and use it as an automatic trigger for various sequences.
+In our next Friday session we will look at how to operate a proximity sensor and/or a motion sensor on Arduino and use it as an automatic trigger for various sequences.
 We will also learn about receiving messages from it to help us know what it is doing.